jwsu825/jwsu825.github.io/content/_index.md

         Please reach out to collaborate 😃

-        I am currently looking for Posdoc position in related areas.
+        I am currently looking for Posdoc position in areas such as AI4Sci, Graph learning for different paradigms (e.g., federated learning, continual learning, OOD), and optimization in graph learning.
     design:
       columns: '1'
   # - block: collection